Improving Shape Awareness and Interpretability in Deep Networks Using Geometric Moments: Introduction

-In this work, we frame vision tasks like classification, through geometrical properties of the object's shape.
-Rigid as well as non-rigid aspects of shape can be described in terms of geometric moments.
-Geometric moments are a very specific type of weighted averages of image pixel intensities, where the weights are drawn from certain polynomial-type basis function.
+In this work, we frame vision tasks like classification through the geometrical properties of the object's shape.
+Rigid and non-rigid aspects of shape can be described in terms of geometric moments.
+Geometric moments are a very specific type of weighted averages of image pixel intensities, where the weights are drawn from specific polynomial-type basis functions.
 This operation can be expressed as a projection of the image on the bases.
 While classic theoretical development around moments used specific choices of the bases functions, their application to difficult tasks like image classification has remained very limited.
-In this paper, we revisit moments as a learnable spatial operation; where we introduce modules that are motivated by the image-projection analogy, but we leave the bases to be learned end-to-end in a task-specific manner.
+In this paper, we revisit moments as a learnable spatial operation, introducing modules motivated by the image-projection analogy.
+However, we leave the bases to be learned end-to-end in a task-specific manner.

-Geometric moments have a long history in the vision community for a wide variety of applications ranging from invariant pattern recognition \cite{hu1962visual}, segmentation \cite{reeves1988three} and 3D shape recognition \cite{tuceryan1994moment}.
+Geometric moments have a long history in the vision community for a wide variety of applications ranging from invariant pattern recognition \cite{hu1962visual, khotanzad1990invariant, alajlan2008geometry, flusser1993pattern}, segmentation \cite{reeves1988three, foulonneau2006affine} and 3D shape recognition \cite{tuceryan1994moment,sadjadi1980three, elad2003bending}.
 We propose a deep-learning based architecture to extract invariant image moments for classification tasks.
-Our architecture consists of two streams of convolutional networks; one extracts features corresponding to the object, i.e., remove the background from the image, and the second network learns the bases from a 2D coordinate grid.
+Our architecture consists of two streams of convolutional networks; one extracts features corresponding to the object, i.e., removes the background from the image, and the second network learns the bases from a 2D coordinate grid.
 Geometric moments are computed by projecting features of the image to the learned bases.
 In order to learn task-specific invariant moments to deformations, size, and location, we learn a simple transformation of the coordinate grid and compute the geometric moments at multiple levels.
-The geometric moment is beneficial in two ways: $(1)$ it captures long-range dependency without using any pooling layer, or reducing the spatial dimension, $(2)$ the spatial transformation of the coordinate grid acts as an attention mechanism.
+The geometric moment captures long-range dependency without using any pooling layer or reducing the spatial dimension.
 The computation cost of the geometric moment is linear in the spatial dimension.